Mentor-Roma/Yatagha-Romarick/_posts/2024-12-04-icecer-conference.md

 ---
-title: "Presenting at IEEE ECE 2024 in Botswana"
+title: "Presenting at IEEE ICECER 2024 in Botswana"
 categories:
   - Conference
 tags: